pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Purpose

-Build an image for source code that ships with a Dockerfile.
+Build an image for source code that includes a Dockerfile.

 ### Used by